Happy (Pharrell Williams song): United States

 "Happy" reached the top of the US Billboard Hot 100 for the week ending March 8, 2014, giving Williams his fourth No. 1 single on the chart, and his first as lead artist.
 It took twelve years and a week (as the issue date is March 8, 2014) to achieve his first Hot 100 No. 1 hit as a lead artist.
-The song remained at No. 1 the following week, and also topped the Hot 100 Airplay chart.
-The song also holds the record for the second-highest audience peak for a week on the Hot 100 Airplay with 225.9 million impressions, while Robin Thicke's "Blurred Lines", a song in which Pharrell was featured as well as produced and co-wrote, holds the all-time record.
-The song remained at the No. 1 position longer than any other song in the calendar year.
-The single passed its 4 million sales mark in April 2014, the first song of 2014 to do so.
+The song remained at No. 1 the following week, when it topped the Hot 100 Airplay chart.
+The song remained at the No. 1 position on the Hot 100 longer than any other song in the calendar year.
 On the week of May 17, 2014, after spending ten weeks at the summit, "Happy" was finally knocked off number one by John Legend's "All of Me" down to the No. 2 spot.
 "Happy" became the 28th song in the history of the chart to reach this milestone.
 It spent a total of 22 weeks in the top 10, entering on the week-ending February 15, 2014 and departing on July 19, 2014.

+Topping the airplay charts for ten weeks, the song also holds the record for the second-highest audience peak for a week on the Hot 100 Airplay with 225.9 million impressions, while Robin Thicke's "Blurred Lines", a song in which Pharrell was featured as well as produced and co-wrote, holds the all-time record.
+The single was also the strongest in sales.
+It was number one on the Digital Song Sales for 11 weeks, and passed its 4 million sales mark in April 2014, the first song of 2014 to do so.
 The song sold 5,633,000 copies in the US in the first six months of 2014, the most ever of any song in the first six months of any calendar year.
 It was also the best-selling song of 2014 in the US with 6.45 million copies sold for the year, and has sold over 6.9 million total copies in the US as of April 2015.
+Relatively, the song performed the least on streaming, staying at number-one on the streaming chart for four weeks.

 Other charts

 The song also topped the charts of 22 other countries, including Australia, Austria, Canada, France, Germany, Ireland, Italy, Poland and Spain.
 It spent twelve weeks (including seven consecutive) at No. 1 in Ireland, making it the third song in less than a year to spend more than seven weeks at No. 1, after Robin Thicke's "Blurred Lines" and Avicii's "Wake Me Up!".
-In France, "Happy" spent 22 weeks at No. 1, the longest reign at the top of the Syndicat National de l'Edition Phonographique, beating Lou Bega's "Mambo No. 5", which spent 20 weeks at No. 1 in 1999.
+In France, "Happy" spent 22 weeks at No. 1, the longest reign at the top of the Syndicat National de l'Edition Phonographique (until 2026 with "Melodrama"), beating Lou Bega's "Mambo No. 5", which spent 20 weeks at No. 1 in 1999.